D.I.C.E. Award for Outstanding Achievement in Story: Developers and publishers

-Sony has published the most nominees and winners, with its developer Naughty Dog having developed the most nominees and winners.
-Sony is also the only publisher to publish back-to-back winners.
+Sony has published the most nominees and winners, with its first-party developer Naughty Dog having developed the most nominees and winners.
+Sony is also the only publisher to have published back-to-back winners.
 The only other developers to have developed more than one winner are BioWare, Bethesda Game Studios, and Sony's Santa Monica Studio.
 Ubisoft has published the most nominees without a single winner.